 Here the question is, how old is too old?

-If you bought a new PC 2 years back or changed the processor 2 or 3 years back, then you no need to change your processor again and no need to upgrade your motherboard.
+If you bought a new PC 2 years back or changed the processor 2 or 3 years back, then you do not need to change your processor again, and no need to upgrade your motherboard.
 Because the motherboard and the processor on a computer can efficiently work for 3 to 5 years.